 Chief Distiller Christopher Briar Williams conceives and develops Coppersea’s spirit expressions, manages general distillery operations and represents the brand in the market.
 He initiated Coppersea’s floor malting, mashing and distilling techniques and is responsible for barrel management, blending and overall quality.
-As farm manager, he also develops Coppersea’s evolving agricultural enterprises.
+He also oversees Coppersea’s pear orchard.

 Christopher honed his skills as a brewer and distiller in the Chicago area at Metropolitan Brewing and Few Spirits.
 Prior to that, he spent several years working on farms in the Hudson Valley.
 He is a founding board member of the New York State Distillers Guild.
 Christopher holds a BA in American studies from the George Washington University.
 He is an avid backpacker and spends much of his free time in the Catskills backcounty.